davidescor/alexa-skill--your-favorite-environment/README.md

 </p>

-# alexa-skill-your-favorite-animals
+# alexa-skill-your-favorite-environment

-Skiil for alexa, where you can listen to the sounds of various animals.
+Skiil for alexa, where you can listen to the sounds of various environments.

 ## Requirements